 Figure 12: Human Development Index Pakistan Vs. Comparators Countries 2B.
-EXPENDITURE INADEQUACIES ne fundamental reason for these infrastructural and social gaps is inadequacy of finances made available to these sector.
+EXPENDITURE INADEQUACIES he fundamental reason for these infrastructural and social gaps is inadequacy of finances made available to these sector.
 While, compared with other developing countries, social sectors of prolonged unaddressed in Pakistan have been perpetually underfinanced, indicating the low priority these sectors have held for the policy-makers of the country.
 On the other hand, the recent underfunding of infrastructure coincides with the fiscal shortcomings that emerged in the late 1980s and as a consequence structural weaknesses in public finances.
-To assess the adequacy of social spending, it is important to note the Seventh NFC Award sharply increased the share of province in federal revenue.
-This led to a marked increase in spending on health and education (at 19.4% p.a. between 2005/06 and 2013/14).
-However, most of this increase was See Chapter 3 of this report.